Profession Calculators

 Common Mistakes to Avoid

-• Using the national rate when a state-specific rate is available.
-State rates vary significantly, from approximately $24 to $55+ per hour.
-Using the wrong rate can overstate or understate volunteer value by 30% or more.
+• Using the national rate when a state-specific rate is more accurate.
+State rates vary from approximately $24 per hour in Mississippi to $55 per hour in Washington D.C.
+Using the wrong rate can overstate or understate volunteer value by 30% to 50%.
+For grant match purposes, use the most accurate rate available for your state, as auditors may question the valuation methodology.

 Frequently Asked Questions